adriel-tech/adriel-tech.github.io/_posts/2022-6-17-FreeBSD-livecd-zfs-send.md

 ---
 layout: post
-title: "FreeBSD 13 - use a live CD & zfs to swap from HDD mirror to SSD mirror"
+title: "FreeBSD 13.X - Use live CD & zfs to swap HDD mirror to SSD mirror"
 categories: [FreeBSD13, ZFS]
 ---

-## Goal/Purpose

 WARNING: This is a general guide I made while doing this task, don't follow this blindly.
 I hope the general information will help you accomplish a similar task.